The answer is purely psychological.

 Personally, I was fortunate.
-While growing up, my parents, teachers and classmates gave me tons of inspiration and encouragement... to pursue my creative abilities in both music and art (I was certainly no great athlete).
-My bride taught in public schools for over three decades, allowing my skills and knowledge to develop.
+While growing up, my parents, teachers and classmates gave me tons of inspiration and encouragement… to pursue my creative abilities in both music and art (I was certainly no great athlete).
+My bride taught in public schools for over two decades, allowing my skills and knowledge to develop.
 Although we are by no means financially independent, by working at home and being available to our three children, I feel extremely successful in my quality of life.

 I have always believed “true living” is waking each day to work at what you love to do more than anything else in the world.
 But, most people become “programmed,” starting from early childhood, to do the conservative thing… work hard and make a living (whether you like doing the work or not)… perhaps at the expense of life.

 In order to be truly successful financially, emotionally and spiritually, you’ve got to be passionate about what you are doing.
 Talent is a gift, but it must first be discovered, then nurtured and developed.
 Once this passion grows into a highly trained skill, you become an extremely knowledgeable, a highly sought and highly paid specialist.

 “The more wisdom we know, the more we may earn.
 Those who seek to learn more of their craft shall be richly rewarded.”
 George S. Clason – The Richest Man In Babylon

 To identify your talent(s), you must first search for your major interests.
 When you find something you truly love doing, study and training seems effortless.
 Soon, you create a mindset, a burning desire to learn and improve every day, to be better than most, if not the absolute best in your field.
 This is difficult to do if you are working in a field, or a job, you can hardly stand one more day.